Stephen Pongracz

-Stephen Pongracz (Pongrácz István; 1584–1619) was a Hungarian Jesuit priest, martyr and saint of the Catholic Church.
+Stephen Pongracz (Pongrácz István; 1584–1619) was a Hungarian Jesuit priest and martyr who is revered as a saint in the Catholic Church.

 Biography

 Stephen Pongracz was born in Alvincz Castle in Principality of Transylvania, entered the Society of Jesus in 1602, and studied in Bohemia and Austria.
 He had been ordained for four years when he was sent to Kassa, Kingdom of Hungary, (today Košice, Slovakia) with fellow Jesuit Melchior Grodziecki.

 The two Jesuits were working in small towns when they heard the news that a Calvinist army was marching on Kassa in an attempt to expand the territory of Gabriel Bethlen, prince of Transylvania.
 The two Jesuits returned to Kassa where they were joined by a diocesan priest, Fr.
 Marko Krizin.
 The Transylvanian army took control of the city on 5 September 1619, and immediately confined the three priests to the Jesuit residence.
 Before dawn on 7 September, soldiers broke into their quarters and demanded that they apostatize and accept Calvinism.
 When the priests refused to do so, the soldiers began to torture them and finally beheaded them.

 The bodies of the martyrs were recovered, after negotiations with Gabriel Bethlen, and were buried in the vicinity of Kassa.
 In 1636, they were moved to Nagyszombat (today Trnava, Slovakia).